WELCOME TO DALLAS!

 — Located just minutes from downtown Dallas (in Deep Ellum), this is a modern sushi place great for drinks with the girls after a long work day!
 Get the New York roll!

-— If you’re in the mood for some seafood and don’t already to have a trip booked to Maine, check out Dock Local!
-Their Lobster Grinder is to die for!
+— If you’re in the mood for some seafood and don’t want to book a trip to Maine, check out Dock Local!
+Their Lobster Grinder is to die for and is the closest you can get to fresh seafood.
 If you’re looking for some comfort food, get their lobster mac.
 Trust me, they know what they’re doing.
 They have four locations within the Dallas area.

 — Get the whole Japanese-take-your-shoes-off-before-you-sit experience!
 Just ask for a room when making reservations.
 Although I haven’t sat at their hibachi grill, Jinbeh is one of my favorite places to get sushi in the outskirts of Dallas (located in Frisco and Lewisville)!
 My friends and I used to do a Sushi Saturday here for months!